-Private investigator says he unlawfully obtained personal details about Meghan Markle, including her social security number
+Private investigator says he skirted laws to get info on Meghan Markle, sell it to the Sun tabloid

-Daniel Hanks, 74, a veteran private investigator also known as “Danno,” said he unlawfully accessed details about Meghan, including her social security number, as well as details on people in her life.
+Daniel Hanks, 74, a veteran private investigator also known as “Danno,” told The Washington Post in a phone interview that he improperly accessed details about Meghan, including her social security number, as well as details on people in her life.
 He says he sold this information to the Sun.

 In a statement, the Sun’s publisher said it had made a “legitimate” request for information from Hanks, and stressed that he was not asked to do “anything illegal or breach any privacy laws.”